ZeromusXYZ/PVLV-Delphi-Old/README.md

 # PacketViewerLogViewer

 This program is meant to be used with .log files made with the Windower4 Packetviewer addon.
+It is also able to read Ashita Packeteer .txt log files.

 The program should be pretty straight forward to use for anybody for who it would be usefull.